Recent Storm Damage Posts

 4. If you are in your vehicle before the hail storm starts, get out of it and go to a sturdy shelter.
 Glass windows in vehicles can easily be smashed by the hail stones.
 If you can’t get out of your vehicle, then come to a stop and cover your head with your arms and hands.

-When Storms or Floods hit Charles County SERVPRO is ready!
+When Storms or Floods hit Oxon Hill SERVPRO is ready!

 Faster Response